 Now that I think about it, I’m not sure how I did it.

-Less than one year later, I’ve gone from hella negative dollars with no more paycheque, to +dollars (still no paycheque) but steady flow of client work and almost $10k saved.
+Less than one year later, I’ve gone from hella negative dollars with no more paycheck, to + dollars (still no paycheck) but steady flow of client work and almost $10k saved.
 I can literally not work for 6 months or so and be fine = hello freedom.
-(Yeah okay, me not work, right.)

 Something about staring down the hole of financial desperation and living to tell the tale has somehow subdued the overwhelming fear of ruin and not having a dime that kept me in my lane all these years.